United States National Chemistry Olympiad: Lab practical

 Beginning in 1994, the lab practical was added to the National Exam.
 It contains two tasks to be performed by each student with only the specified materials, and students are expected to describe their procedures and organize their findings.
 Past tasks have included chromatography, titration and qualitative analysis, and 90 minutes are allotted to complete the two experiments.

 USNCO Study Camp and other recognition

-The top 20 scorers on the USNCO National Exam are invited to participate in the two-week USNCO Study Camp at the United States Air Force Academy in Colorado Springs, Colorado.
+The top 20 scorers on the USNCO National Exam are invited to participate in the two-week USNCO Study Camp at the University of Maryland, College Park in College Park, Maryland.
 At the camp, the students are tested (both free response and lab testing), and the top four students are selected to comprise the U.S. IChO team.
 Two alternates are also selected, although no alternate has ever actually been called up for duty.

-In addition, the top 50 students are recognized as achieving "High Honors", and the top 150 students earn "Honors" designation.
+In addition, the top 50 students are recognized as achieving "High Honors" or "t50", and the next 100 students earn the "Honors" or "t150" designation.
+In some years, especially earlier ones, the top ~200 instead of top 150 are listed as "Honors".